sakloui/jorban-martysmods.github.io/docs/basic-reshade-guides/understanding-and-using-reshade.md

 <details markdown="block" class="details-tree">
 <summary>Understanding Effect Parameters</summary>

-The image below shows the effect parameters of shaders:
+The image below shows the shader's effect parameters:

 ![Effect Parameters](../images/understanding-and-using-reshade/rsui_effect_params.png){: style="max-width:65%" }

-When you enable a shader in ReShade, its options and parameters appear in the highlighted section above.
+When you turn on a shader in ReShade, you'll see its options and parameters in the highlighted section.

-Shader parameters are dynamic, meaning that any modifications you make are reflected in real-time, allowing you to see the impact of your changes immediately.
+Changes to Shader parameters happen in realtime.
+So, any changes you make show up right away, letting you see the effect of your changes instantly.

 </details>